-The Subregional Strategy did not specifically address the issue of dwelling potential that pre-dates environmental planning instruments (to be best of our knowledge) but did seek to restrict additional dwelling potential in rural zones.
-The proposed wording was utilised in Cabonne Local Environmental Plan 2012 and other LEPs so it is accepted by NSW Government.
-As it does not create any new or additional dwelling potential and is consistent with the Strategies & Actions noted above, the proposed new clause could be said to be consistent with the Subregional Strategy recommendations.
+The Subregional Strategy did not specifically address the issue of historic dwelling potential from legislation or Acts of Parliament that pre-date environmental planning instruments (to be best of our knowledge).
+However, since the proposed wording was utilised in Cabonne Local Environmental Plan 2012 and other LEPs, it does not create any new or additional dwelling potential, and is consistent with the Strategies & Actions noted above - therefore, the proposed new clause could be said to be consistent with the Subregional Strategy recommendations.